 Sponsor.
 Representative for California's 33rd congressional district.
 Democrat.

 Length: 5 pages

-This bill was introduced on October 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 19, 2018, in a previous session of Congress, but it did not receive a vote.

 Oct 19, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 332.

 H.R.
 7080 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.